brunopk/sc-master/README.md

 ## Configure authentication

 Authentication to the API is done using Oauth2 protocol with the "password" flow.
-It is **requiered** to allow sc-web to connect to sc-master or [test endpoints](#Swagger-interactive-documentation).
+It is **requiered** to invoke any endpoint (see [test endpoints](#Swagger-interactive-documentation)).

 First, register an application on http://localhost:8000/o/applications/.
 Click on the link to create a new application and fill the form with the following data: